MicrosoftDocs/azure-stack-docs/azure-managed-lustre/includes/managed-lustre-preview-disclaimer.md

 ---

 > [!IMPORTANT]
 > Azure Managed Lustre is in preview.
-The preview is provided "as-is," "with all faults," and "as available," and is excluded from service level agreements and limited warranty.
-Production workloads are not advised during this preview.
+The software is provided "as-is," with [limited preview support](../preview-support.md).
+Production workloads are not advised while the product is in preview.